MonkeeSock/DnD-Campaign-Wiki/content/Campaigns/Guys Campaign/Guys Campiagn Notes/Guys Campaign Session 2.md

 Once the crew was dispatched the party went below deck to free the prisoners on board.
 They found a group of golden [[Dragonborn]] of the Torbuck clan.
 Sinwar recognized [[Amaryllis]] Torbuck, daughter of Cormac Torbuck who had been a key figure in the [[Dragis Balor]] movement until he was killed in the disaster at [[Kelwar's Gap]].

-After speaking with the prisoners, interrogating the crew and retrieving the captain to interrogate him, the party determined that the captives were being brought to [[Almarra Forest]] as a sacrifices to the Cult of Azorack.
+After speaking with the prisoners, interrogating the crew and retrieving the captain to interrogate him, the party determined that the captives were being brought to [[Almarra Forest]] as a sacrifices to the Cult of [[Azorack]].

 The captain was spared and taken prisoner under the promise he would lure other similar ships into traps where they could be captured.
 The rest of the crew was executed to [[Captain Tallanvor]]'s disapproval.
 The party then returned home to [[Iartomita]], with plans to continue on to [[Almarra Forest]].